 You get the picture.

-This Rich & Creamy Mushroom “Clam” Chowder starts with olive oil and ends with Silk soymilk – plant-based through and through.
-While I don’t think it tastes exactly like clam chowder – it is missing a “sea” element – for me, it provides the experience I’ve been missing since I stopped eating seafood.
-I. LOVE. this chowder.
+This rich and creamy mushroom chowder starts with olive oil and ends with plant-based milk.
+I originally created it as a replication of clam chowder for vegetarians, and while I don’t think it tastes exactly like clam chowder – it is missing a “sea” element – for me, it provides the experience I’ve been missing since I stopped eating seafood. (scroll down for the full recipe)

 Rich, creamy, pure comfort, the perfect foil for a handful (or three) of oyster crackers.